Some generalizations of the DDVV and BW inequalities: Introduction

 When the number $M$ of matrices is smaller than $m+1$ (resp. $m-1$), one can regard the matrices as lying in a subspace spanned by the Clifford system $(P_0,\cdots,P_{M-1})$ (resp.
 Clifford algebra $(E_1,\cdots,E_{M})$).
-Hence, only the optimal constant $c$ in the case when $M\geq m+1$ (resp. $M\geq m-1$) is of essential meaning.
+Hence, only the optimal constant $c$ in the case when $M\geq m+1=N$ (resp. $M\geq m-1=N$) is of essential meaning.
 We summarize for this case the number $c$ with respect to the two natural numbers $k,m\in\mathbb{N}$ with $l=k\delta(m)$ in the following Table \ref{table4} for Clifford system and Table \ref{table5} for Clifford algebra.

 It seems that the lists of the optimal constant $c$ would possibly have some links with random matrix theory or quantum physics.
 However, it is just our naive and wild guess since we know nothing about that.
-To conclude this section, we would like to mention more about possible future studies on DDVV-type inequalities. \begin{itemize} \item[(1)] What is the expectation of the commutators of random matrices in certain categories like GOE, GUE, and GSE? \item[(2)] Find more DDVV-type inequalities for matrices, Lie algebras or operators lying in certain subspaces of special interest like spaces of austere matrices (see for a special example in \cite{GTY16}). \item[(3)] Whether the nonnegative polynomial defined by the DDVV-type inequalities (by $F(B_1,\cdots,B_m):=RHS-LHS$) is a sum of squares of quadratic forms on the matrices in the regarded types?
-This would provide more examples on the Hilbert's 17th problem. \end{itemize}
+To conclude this section, we would like to mention more about possible future studies on DDVV-type inequalities: \begin{itemize} \item[(1)] What is the expectation of the commutators of random matrices in certain categories like GOE, GUE, and GSE? \item[(2)] Find more DDVV-type inequalities for matrices, Lie algebras or operators lying in certain subspaces of special interest like spaces of austere matrices (see for a special example in \cite{GTY16}). \item[(3)] Whether the nonnegative polynomial defined by the DDVV-type inequalities (by $F(B_1,\cdots,B_m):=RHS-LHS$) is a sum of squares of quadratic forms on the matrices in the regarded types?
+This would provide more examples on Hilbert's 17th problem (see other examples constructed by Clifford systems in \cite{GT18}). \end{itemize}